 We’re all about good food, but we’re also all about the outdoors (it’s literally in our name).
 With issues like food waste, single-use plastics, paper waste, and more, there are a lot of ways the food industry is environmentally questionable.
-So for 2019, we thought of ways to implement our resolution to make food and drink choices more sustainable and keep our outdoor spaces around for generations to come.
+We thought of ways to implement our resolution to make food and drink choices more sustainable and keep our outdoor spaces around for generations to come.

 When it comes to being earth-friendly, one of the easiest changes to make can be ditching single-use paper and plastics when eating and drinking.
 If you’re not already using a reusable water bottle you should get on it, but there’s more you can do besides cutting out plastic bottles.
-Start with your morning joe - hand your barista a travel coffee mug or make your own traveling french press with the Commuter Javapress.
+Start with your morning joe - use a reusable coffee filter.
+If drink out, hand your barista a travel coffee mug or make your own traveling french press with the Commuter Javapress.
 To take it a step further, invest in a reusable silverware set to keep in your car when ordering food to go - and keep one less fork and wrapper out of the landfill.

 Our fridges can be a source of lots of plastic waste, but there are easy changes that reduce our food footprint.
 Use reusable produce bags when shopping at the store, and find grocery stores that sell bulk goods to reduce packaging trash and save money.
 Store a few reusable bags in the trunk of your car for easy grabbing in the parking lot (we know, we always forget them at home too).
-At home, swap plastic zipper bags for reusable beeswax wraps, which not only reduce plastic use but make great firestarter for your backpack when they reach the end of their lifespan.
+At home, swap plastic zipper bags for reusable storage containers.

 Paper towels may be easy to use on a camping trip, but are they necessary?
 13 billion pounds of paper towels are used each year in the US, a number we can certainly commit to improving.
 Keep a few microfiber towels in your mess kit and leave the paper towels at home on your next camping trip.
 By switching our paper towels with camp towels, we can clean up messes without making the earth a mess.